 (adj.) of or belonging to an earlier time

-A while ago on the HH blog, we looked at the history of time immemorial—an expression now used to mean “time beyond memory” or “time out of mind”, but which began life as a legal term in mediaeval England referring to anything that happened before the coronation of Richard I, on 6 July 1189.
+We’ve looked at the history of the expression time immemorial here on HH before: what we now used to mean ‘time beyond memory’ began life as a legal term in mediaeval England referring to anything that happened before the coronation of Richard I on 6 July 1189.

-Immemorial is an example of a linguistic fossil, or a so-called “fossilized” word: a words that survives in the language only in one stock phrase or expression.
-The “shrift” of short shrift is another example, the “lurch” of left in the lurch too.
+Immemorial is an example of a so-called ‘fossilized’ word: a word that survives in a language only in one stock phrase or expression.
+The ‘shrift’ of short shrift is another example, as is the ‘lurch’ of left in the lurch.

 It’s fair to say that words like these are often hiding in plain sight: the phrases they appear in are so familiar that the obscurity of the word or words they contain slips by unnoticed.
 So you might not know what a caboodle is (it’s actually an alteration of boedel, an Old Dutch word for a person’s belongings), but you’ll know precisely what someone means when they talk about the whole kit and caboodle.
 You might not know that a pale is a wooden picket fence, but if someone or something is beyond the pale you’ll know it’s outside the accepted standards.
 And if we agree to let bygones be bygones, we let go of earlier contentious issues or disagreements.
 But what exactly is a bygone?